Bairstow praised for tackling protester after Just Stop Oil disrupts Ashes test

 The Prime Minister hailed the England wicketkeeper’s “swift hands” and the actions of Ben Stokes’ team in preventing a prolonged stoppage in the game.

-Three people were arrested and taken into custody after Wednesday’s pitch invasion, the Metropolitan Police said.
+Three people were arrested on suspicion of aggravated trespass and public nuisance and taken into custody after Wednesday’s pitch invasion, the Metropolitan Police said.

 The climate change group has been staging daily protests since April 24, disrupting high-profile events like the Chelsea Flower Show, the Gallagher Premiership rugby final at Twickenham and the World Snooker Championship, as well as holding daily slow marches on major London roads.